 Your Randomly-Generated Corporate Gibberish:

-We pride ourselves not only on our strategic feature set, but our non-complex administration and easy configuration.
+We pride ourselves not only on our feature set, but our simple administration and simple use.

-We apply the proverb "All that glitters is not gold" not only to our models but our capacity to target.
+We apply the proverb "Rome wasn't built in a day" not only to our e-commerce but our aptitude to synthesize.

 In association with Amazon.com